Allen Iverson Predicts Cavs’ Star LeBron James To Win 2017-18 NBA MVP

 If the upcoming 2017-18 season is indeed LeBron James’ last with the Cleveland Cavaliers, one NBA legend predicts it will be a great one.

-Basketball Hall of Famer and former Philadelphia 76ers superstar guard Allen Iverson sat down with Ball Don’t Stop to talk about several different topics, and one of them was his prediction for next season’s league MVP winner.
+Basketball Hall of Famer and former Philadelphia 76ers superstar guard Allen Iverson sat down with Ball Don’t Stop to talk about several different topics, and one of them was his prediction for next season’s MVP winner.

 AI believes the winner will be James, who’s already won the award four times.